 Some people have a lot of pain and discomfort from the light touch of their clothing across the area of their skin rash.
 You should keep the area uncovered most of the time to promote drying of the rash.
-If you are having difficulty sleeping due to the rash, talk to your doctor about covering the most sensitive areas with an elastic bandage.
+If you are having difficulty sleeping because of the rash, talk to your doctor about covering the most sensitive areas with an elastic bandage.

 The bandage must be wrapped loosely to prevent constriction of blood flow.